boots-edu/textbook/source/original/week3.md

 __Data Classes__  allow us to combine data into a grouping or  _class_  and use that grouping as a data type in our programs\.

-* Ok\, that’s pretty cool\, but what about polygons\.
+* Ok\, that's pretty cool\, but what about polygons\.
   * Generalized polygons have 3 or more points\.
-  * Since we don’t know how many points there are to start with\, we can represent the  _list_  of points using an array\.
+  * Since we don't know how many points there are to start with\, we can represent the  _list_  of points using an array\.
   * Arrays can be members of classes just like any other type\.
 Here\, it makes sense to use an array as a collection of points that make up the polygon\.
 We will assume that the polygon is closed between the last point and the first point\.

 __Review Topic: __  __Data Classes__